 - Loss of earnings can be claimed for in Luton airport accident claims if you have had to take time off work because of your injury.
 In more serious cases it may be possible to make a claim for future loss of earnings if you are unable to return to work.

 - Transport costs can be claimed for if you have had to pay to get yourself home from the airport because of your injury, as well as costs built up while attending medical or legal appointments directly linked to your accident.

 - Medical costs could be claimed for prescriptions, treatment, or even sessions with a counsellor for mental health issues relating to your injury.

-If you choose to work with a personal injury solicitor from our team, then your case could be handled on a no win no fee basis.
+If you choose to work with a personal injury solicitor from our team, then your Luton airport accident claims could be handled on a no win no fee basis.
 This means you enter into an agreement which states that if a claim is not won then the claimant, you, will not be required to cover the personal legal fees of the solicitor.
 It also states that if a case is successful, then the fees and any other costs will be deducted from the settlement awarded, which is why it is a no win no fee claim.